kitsu-labs/picograd/README.md

 - `matrix.h`: provides matrix operations for up to three dimensions.
 - `memory.h`: manages memory allocation and deallocation for the project.
 - `train.h`: implements the training loop and associated functions.
-- `micrograd.h`: main header file that includes all other headers.
+- `picograd.h`: main header file that includes all other headers.

 ## example usage